it-kmitl-2018/group3-backend/CONVENTION.md

 # TEAM CONVENTION

-Our team convention is based on **Google Java Style Guide**.
-For anything that is not mention below please refer to https://google.github.io/styleguide/javaguide.html
+Our team convention is based on **[Google Java Style Guide](https://google.github.io/styleguide/javaguide.html)**.
+Please refer to it for anything that is not mentioned below.

 ## Naming